Marcos Ambrose: 2013

-To start the 2013 season, Ambrose had 11th-place finishes in both the Sprint Unlimited and the Budweiser Duel.
+To start the 2013 season, Ambrose had eleventh place finishes in both the Sprint Unlimited and the Budweiser Duel.
 Ambrose drove in the top ten for a part of the Daytona 500 but when Kevin Harvick, Kasey Kahne and Tony Stewart crashed out of the race, Ambrose slowed down to avoid being involved in the accident, causing him to drive for the rest of the race further back in the field.
-He finished in 18th place.
-He recorded another 18th-place finish at Phoenix and a 22nd-place finish at Las Vegas.
+He finished in eighteenth place.
+He recorded another eighteenth place finish at Phoenix and a 22nd place finish at Las Vegas.

 Ambrose was on his way to a good finish in the NRA 500 at Texas Motor Speedway before crashing with Jeff Burton and finishing a lap down.
 Then, a couple weeks later he had a frustrating day at Richmond International Raceway when his engine failed early and he finished 42nd.
 He recovered for a 14th-place finish at Talladega, one of his top 2013 finishes.

-In the Coca-Cola 600, Ambrose reached a top ten spot in an unusual style.
+In the Coca-Cola 600, Ambrose reached a top-ten spot in an unusual style.
 On the final lap, Carl Edwards was about to hold off Ambrose for the tenth position, but got loose in the final turn to the finish line, causing Ambrose to slip by to steal the tenth spot and lock Edwards out of the top ten finishers.
 This fight for tenth place resembled a reverse style of Ambrose's race at Montreal in 2009, which ended with Edwards getting by him on the final lap.